hpe-dev-incubator/hpe-dev-portal/content/blog/sivayanama-testing-opsramp-apis-with-pytest-fixtures.md

 ## What Fixtures are

-PyTest fixtures are a special type of python function that provision fixed base line for testing.With the help of this base line we can ensure tests are run in reliable manner and produce consistent results and the same tests can be repeatable.
+PyTest fixtures are a special type of python function that provision fixed base line for testing.
+With the help of this base line we can ensure tests are run in reliable manner and produce consistent results and the same tests can be repeatable.

 ## Install PyTest